Clean energy leaders meet to power decarbonisation at All-Energy

 The urgency of reducing the demand side of energy consumption is acute for everyone across the country and, combined with a positive political will, we will hopefully start to see the seismic shift required to address the great decarbonisation challenge.

-Find our more from Shepherd and Wedderburn's clean energy team at www.shepwedd.com
+To find out more from Shepherd and Wedderburn's clean energy team visit www.shepwedd.com

 Why are you making commenting on HeraldScotland only available to subscribers?